Are you "thirsty" for knowledge? 11 facts and anecdotes that Bern craft beer fans should know!

 #8 Visit the brewery by water

 Anyone who has tried Bärner Müntschi knows that (almost) no one "kisses" quite like the Felsenau brewery.
 Johann Gustav Hemmann, founder of the Felsenau brewery swapped all his worldly goods for the property in Hopfenheld in 1881.
 It was a brave decision that paid dividends: Ten Bernese restaurants have already served the first Felsen Bügelbier, called Hemme beer.
 They include the Bierhübeli, which is still very well known in Bern.
-Nowadays Hemmann’s lifework is being run by the fifth generation of his family.
+Nowadays Hemmann’s lifework is being run by the sixth generation of his family.
 And even if it’s been a good long while since the labels were glued on by hand, the focus is still on craftsmanship and tradition.
 The beer has also been produced at the same location right on the banks of the Aare, Bern’s favorite river, for 140 years.
 And you can also visit the brewery this very way: via the waterways.
 Rubber raft sailors and river damsels can float gently along the Aare rafting route from Bern to Lake Wohlen, stopping off to "lay anchor" at the Felsenau brewery on the way.

 #9 Here’s to a beer with Finn